VaishnaviNaswale/Python-Project-NLP-AI-/README.md

 How Al assitant works for you?
 It can send emails on your behalf.
 It can play music,do wikipedia searches.
 It is capable of opening websites like Google, Youtube, etc in a web browser.
-It is also cabale of opening your code editor or IDE with a singld voice command.
+It is also cabale of opening your code editor or IDE with a single voice command.